wpilibsuite/wpilib-ws-robot-romi/README.md

 wpi.wpilibVersion = "2020.424242.+"
 ```

-You will also need to create a file named `WPILibMath2020.json` in the `vendordeps` folder with the following content:
+You will also need to create a file named `WPILibMath2020.json` in the `vendordeps` folder (at root level of VSCode project) with the following content:
 ```
 {
   "fileName": "WPILibMath2020.json",